proclaimforum/vscode-proclaimscript-language/README.md

 ## Known Issues

-* Numeric characters inside variable names are not correctly colour coded. (the aim is to emphasise which strings Proclaim will interpret as a variable name)
 * IF ELSE autocompletion competition with C/C++ makes writing IF ELSE blocks a little clunky
 * autocomplete / folding of IF ELSE is case sensitive.